 (b) Nothing in this section is intended to preclude the California State Lottery from offering any lottery games or devices that are currently or may hereafter be authorized by state law.

 SECTION 5.0.
-REVENUE SHARING WITH NON-GAMING AND LIMITED-GAMING TRIBES.
+REVENUE SHARING WITH NON-GAMING AND LIMITED-GAMING TRIBES, AND FOR OTHER MUTUALLY BENEFICIAL PURPOSES.

 Sec.
 5.1.
-Definitions.
+Payments to the Revenue Sharing Trust Fund or the Tribal Nation Grant Fund.